-A certified organic formula that provides moisture and protection with rich colour for a lovely, natural finish on lips or cheeks.
+A natural formula that provides moisture and protection with rich colour for a lovely, natural finish on lips or cheeks.

 Shade Description: A muted mauve, considered the perfect nude for fair and light skin tones.

 Finish: A matte texture (not glossy) which makes it suitable for use on cheeks as well as lips.
 Opaque coverage (not sheer); apply sparingly.

 Swatch Shades (beginning at the wrist): Abigail, Charlotte, Nellie, Isabella, Harriet, Maud, Viola